7PH/deadlock.js/README.md

 - [ ] Logs
 - [ ] Internal statistics
 - [ ] Internal API to interact with the server (statistics, retrieve documentation, ip blacklist/whitelist, etc)

-## Known issues
-- [ ] Rate limit are handled per process.
-If you set up a 1 rqt/sec rate limit and 4 workers, in the worst case scenario, one could send 4 requests per second (each on a distinct worker)

 ## Dependencies
 This library uses io-filter to validate request body